-- 1. In order to meet the Company's actual needs, the provisions of the "Regulations Governing the Acquisition and Disposal of Assets" shall be amended. - For a comparison of the provisions before and after the amendment of the "Regulations Governing the Acquisition and Disposal of Assets", please refer to Attachment 5 on Pages 45-49 of this Handbook.
+To accommodate the actual needs of the company, the Company has revised the provisions of the "Regulations Governing the Acquisition and Disposal of Assets", as well as the comparison table of the provisions before and after.
+Please refer to Attachment 6 on Page 44-45 of this Handbook.